 How long did it take for you to become profitable?

-I’ve been in New York for more than a decade and for around half that time life was a struggle as I built my customer base but now I am often offered more work than I can handle and have to turn down projects.
+I’ve been in Philadelphia for more than a decade and for around half that time life was a struggle as I built my customer base but now I am often offered more work than I can handle and have to turn down projects.
 As a freelancer, it is difficult to put a specific date on when I began to turn a profit but I believe it took around five years for me to feel comfortable in pursuing my career in a safe and secure way.

 When you were starting out, was there ever a time you doubted it would work?
 If so, how did you handle that?